district10/blog/_posts/post-0024-linux-shell-scripting-cookbook.md

         ```bash
         mkdir /mnt/iso
         mount -o loop linux.iso /mnt/iso

         # Flush changing immediately with sync
         sync

         # Creating ISO files and hybrid ISO
         cat /dev/cdrom > image.iso # simply cat
         dd if=/dev/cdrom of=image.iso # better choice
         mkisofs -V "Label" -o image.iso source_dir/

         # `mkisofs` util has been replaced by `genisoimage` util, see
         #    genisoimage -V "books" -o books.iso pdfs/ # and it works
         ```

     * Hybrid ISO that boots off a flash drive or hard disk
         + What is Hybrid ISO?
           ~ Usually, bootable ISO files cannot be transferred or written to a USB storage device and booted the OS from the USB key.
 But, special type of ISO files called hybrid ISOs can be flashed and they are capable of booting from such devices.

         ```bash
-        isohybrid image.iso # generate a hybrid iso
+        # generate a hybrid iso
+        isohybrid image.iso

-        dd if=image.iso of=/dev/usb0 # write the iso file to usb device # this "cat image.iso >> /dev/usb0" works too, but I do not recommand
+        # write the iso file to usb device # this "cat image.iso >> /dev/usb0"
+        # works too, but I do not recommand
+        dd if=image.iso of=/dev/usb0
         ```

     * More about ISO